astronomer/docs/software/role-permission-reference.md

 - `deployment.serviceAccounts.update`: Modify a Deployment-level service account
 - `deployment.serviceAccounts.delete`: Delete a Deployment-level service account
 - `deployment.variables.update`: Update the Deployment's [environment variables](environment-variables.md)

-A Deployment Editor cannot make changes to certain configurations in the Airflow UI, such as connections and variables.
-These actions can only be completed by a Deployment Admin.

 ### Deployment Admin